climatechange-ai-tutorials/building-load-forecasting/README.md

 Accurate forecasts of energy demand and supply are essential to mitigate climate change.
 Discover how to train and evaluate building load forecasts using off-the-shelf ML models.

 Author:
-* Marcus Voss: voss.marcus@gmail.com – *Birds on Mars, TU Berlin, Climate Change AI*
+* Marcus Voss: voss.marcus@gmail.com – *Birds on Mars, Technische Universität Berlin, Climate Change AI*

-Initially presented at CCAI Summer School 2022
+Initially presented at Climate Change AI Summer School 2022

 ## Access this tutorial